 -Keep your bushes unpruned.
 Creating spaces of shade will help reduce your garden’s temperature, slowing the effect of drought.

 – Make sure you keep fruit trees well watered with a can not a hose.
 Don’t waste water trying to keep the grass alive – instead, focus your attention on flowering and fruiting species.
 This will help to keep a food source for pollinating insects and for birds and other animals to feed.

 We hope these top tips will help to create a resilient landscape in these challenging times.
-Share other ideas in the comments below.
+For more practical eco tips, sign up to Wild Christian.